-Cannabis and hemp plants contain both CBD and THC along with more than 540 other substances.
-The main difference between the two plants is the amount of each compound they contain.
+Marijuana and hemp plants contain both CBD and THC, along with more than

-Cannabis contains more THC, and less CBD.
-Hemp contains more CBD and less THC.
+Marijuana contains more THC, and less CBD.
+Hemp contains more CBD, and less THC.

 However, the amount of CBD available for extraction does depend on the source.
 Hemp plants contain far more CBD, making them the more lucrative option for manufacturers and the option with the least potential legal ramifications.

-The main difference between hemp CBD and cannabis CBD is their legal status.
-According to the 2018 Farm Bill, products made from plants that meet the legal standards of hemp are legal across most of the USA, except three states.
+The main difference between hemp CBD and marijuana CBD is their legal status.
+According to the 2018 Farm Bill, products made from plants that meet the legal standards of hemp are legal across most of the USA, except in three states.

-The United States Drug Enforcement Administration (DEA) consider any CBD products containing more than 0.3% THC as a Schedule I drug in states where the recreational use of cannabis is not legal.
+The United States Drug Enforcement Administration (DEA) considers any CBD products a Schedule I drug in states where the recreational use of marijuana is not legal.

-CBD is attracting considerable public interest because of its promise in treating various physical and mental health issues, even though there is no scientific evidence to prove these health claims.
+CBD is attracting considerable public interest because of its promise to treat various physical and mental health issues, even though there is no scientific evidence to prove these health claims.

-Hemp and cannabis are two different varieties of the C. sativa plant with hemp containing more CBD and minimal THC.
+Hemp and marijuana are two different varieties of the C. sativa plant, with hemp containing more CBD and minimal THC.

 Individuals considering using CBD for physical or mental challenges should inform their doctors to make sure it does not interact with any medications they may be taking.

-The main difference between hemp CBD and cannabis CBD is legal standing.
+The main difference between hemp CBD and marijuana CBD is legal standing.